 - This article has been reviewed by a pet health professional.
 It is not a substitute for professional veterinary advice.

-Most commonly seen during the hotter summer months, heatstroke is a potentially fatal disorder for both dogs and humans.
-Heatstroke or hypothermia is medically defined as a state of extreme internal body temperature of over 106°F. Internal temperatures higher than this may result in failure of the brain and other organs.
+Heatstroke is a potentially fatal disorder for both dogs and humans.
+Heatstroke, or hypothermia, is medically defined as a state of extreme internal body temperature of over 106°F. Internal temperatures higher than this may result in failure of the brain and other organs.

 Dogs experience heatstroke when their body is unable to remove or regulate high temperatures.
-Take your dog to a cooler area immediately if you witness elevated breathing alongside with dry gums, abnormal gum color, imbalance, or seizures in your dog.
+If you witness any of these behaviors or signs, take your dog to a cooler area immediately and call a vet:

-According to veterinarian Dr. Rebecca Greenstein from Rover’s Pet People Panel, some common signs of heatstroke in dogs include:
+According to veterinarian Dr. Rebecca Greenstein, DVM, from Rover’s Pet People Panel, these behaviors may be a sign of heatstroke:

 - Heavy panting